General Description & Objectives

 PERSEVERANCE is the backbone of success in life.
 One cannot succeed at the highest levels without enduring some set-backs, difficult times can create a lack of faith, low self-esteem, and an obvious drop in enthusiasm.
 Perseverance is the quality that transcends these difficult times, allowing the individual to find the true strength of their character.

-The Highlander Aquatic Club believes that COURAGE and PERSEVERANCE developed by swimming will prepare the individual for the challenges they will face in life.
+The Highlander Aquatic Club believes that COURAGE and PERSEVERANCE aided by the sport of swimming will prepare the individual for the challenges they will face in life.

 Competition vs. Participation

 The long term goal of the age group programs are to develop an athlete who is educated in the proper strokes and turns, who is conscientious about practice, and who has the self discipline to move on to the next level, Senior/Varsity Swimming.
-Swimming takes years to achieve perfection and this process is by no means short.
 The coaching staff believes that there are factors that must be present for a swimmer to reach the highest levels of success.
 These factors are:

 - A talented, teachable, coach-able, dedicated, swimmer with a big heart, a positive self-esteem and enormous amounts of perseverance,